ArctosDB/documentation-wiki/_how_to/How-to-Use-Code-Tables.markdown

 to avoid this problem in the future.
 Parts of unknown preservation/preparation should be explicit: "thing (unknown)."

 1. Do no use unnecessary characters in authority values, particularly Attributes.
 Letters, dash, and space are generally acceptable.

+## Specific Considerations

+### ctcoll_other_id_type

+For Other ID Types, attempt to evaluate whether there might realistically be a base_url available at some time in the future.
+For identifiers that are deemed unlikely to have this, strongly consider using a generic type (such as "other identifier" or "institutional catalog number") rather than creating a new type.